thradams/CPrime-V2/README.md

 CPrime can keep all tokens and compiler phases and this make possible to rebuild a source code completely.

+I will create some simple and useful samples in the future.

 ## cprime extensions